Home > Motors

 Frequently Asked Questions

-There are 36 2024 model-year vehicles on offer in the U.S. market with a manual transmission.
+There are 29 2026 model-year vehicles on offer in the U.S. market with a manual transmission.

-There are 19 manufacturers offering model-year 2024 vehicles with a manual transmission on the U.S. market.
+There are 19 manufacturers offering model-year 2026 vehicles with a manual transmission on the U.S. market.

-What is the most powerful car you can buy in 2024 with a manual transmission?
+What is the most powerful car you can buy in 2026 with a manual transmission?

-What is the quickest car you can buy in 2024 with a manual transmission?
+What is the quickest car you can buy in 2026 with a manual transmission?

-The 2024 Koenigsegg CCS850 goes from 0 to 60 mph in a blistering 2.5 seconds.
+The 2026 Koenigsegg CCS850 goes from 0 to 60 mph in a blistering 2.5 seconds.
 It offers 1,185 horsepower, fed through a six-speed manual transmission.

-What 2024 manual-transmission car has the fastest top speed?
+What 2026 manual-transmission car has the fastest top speed?

-Which car is best for manual transmission?
+Which car is best for a manual transmission?

-It’s the high-performance vehicles that are bringing the third pedal back or any vehicle that benefits from added driver involvement.
+It’s the high-performance vehicles that are bringing the third pedal back, or really any vehicle that benefits from added driver involvement.
 Excellent examples of high-performance vehicles that stir the soul, as well as the gears, are the BMW M2/M3/M4, Honda Civic Type R, Ford Mustang GT, Toyota Supra, and Porsche 911.

 front view of 2023 Toyota Tacoma driving on gravel road